 Walla Elsheikh is the Co-Founder and CEO of Birthright AFRICA which is committed to providing a free educational trip to Africa for all youth and young adults of African descent in the US.
 She has over 16 years of management and leadership experience in both the private and public sectors and has spent the last 10 years supporting various college and career readiness initiatives in both the K-12 and Postsecondary education spaces that prepare students with skills required in the 21st century global economy.
 Walla is the former Interim Executive Director of Schools That Can, NYC and has served as a program director, internship coordinator, and strategic consultant to small and large educational non-profits in NYC and Washington, D.C.
 She received her MBA in strategic management and social entrepreneurship from Indiana University after working as a Financial Associate at Goldman Sachs & Co.
-Walla participated in both the Education Pioneers and Management and Leadership for Tomorrow Fellowships and in 2018 was named one of the Most Influential People of African descent (MIPAD).
-She was born in Sudan and raised in Sweden and Uganda before immigrating to New York City.
+Walla participated in both the Education Pioneers and Management Leadership for Tomorrow (MLT) Fellowships and was selected as one of the Most Influential People of African descent (MIPAD) in 2018.
+She was born in Sudan and raised there as well as Sweden and Uganda before immigrating to New York City.

 Jay Kao is a derivatives lawyer at the D. E. Shaw group.
 As Vice President and Counsel, she advises on the hedge fund’s investment strategies and securities transactions.
 She’s also founder of the firm’s Black affinity group, Black @ DESCO, and works on diversity and inclusion at the firm.
 Before her tenure at D. E. Shaw, she was an associate at Davis Polk & Wardwell LLP after completing her JD at Harvard Law School.
 Outside of the office, Jay is a board member for a few non-profit boards and an angel investor and advisor for start-ups with a social impact that are led by members of historically marginalized groups including Black women, non-binary femme, and LGBTQ+.
 Jay was born and raised in Lagos, Nigeria prior to immigrating to the US.

 Darren Harris is a Vice President at Goldman Sachs, where he has spent 13 successful years in the Investment Banking and Sales & Trading Divisions specializing in corporate credit and interest rates.A serial entrepreneur, Darren Harris is the Co-Founder and CEO of PANN, an emerging digital video network made for crowdsourcing, sharing, and spotlighting news and events that take place within the global Black community.
 Prior to his entrepreneurial ventures, Darren graduated from Howard University with a BBA in International Business and a minor in Finance.
-Passionate about fostering diversity in corporate America, at Goldman Sachs he has served as the Co-Head and Co-founder of the Black Hispanic/Latino Council, Captain of the Goldman Sachs HBCU recruiting initiative, Junior Diversity Council board member, and Firmwide Black Network board member.
+Passionate about fostering diversity in Corporate America, at Goldman Sachs he has served as the Co-Head and Co-founder of the Black Hispanic/Latino Council, Captain of the Goldman Sachs HBCU recruiting initiative, Junior Diversity Council board member, and Firmwide Black Network board member.
+Darren was born in Teaneck, NJ and raised in Teaneck and Harlem, NY.
+His parents settled in the Northeast after being raised in Florida and are descendants of enslaved Africans brought to Georgia and the Carolinas.

 Kevin Bedeau is a product leader and change agent with extensive experience delivering digital solutions and optimizing product operations on behalf of fortune 500 companies, non-profits and startups in the education sector.
 He is passionate about educational equity and youth development and is currently serving as product consultant to Classroom Inc., a national non-profit offering games and curricula designed to build literacy and P21 skills among middle-school aged youth.
 Recently, as Product Director for Zinc Learning Labs, an Edtech startup, Kevin led efforts to scale the company’s MVP offering and presided over a seventy percent increase in active usage over two years.
 Kevin holds a BA in Sociology from Cornell University and is a proud Brooklyn native and resident.
 He was born and raised in Brooklyn to parents from Trinidad and Barbados and is a proud child of the Caribbean.